 Buy from Amazon.com for ($399.99)

-Another middle range item considered as the best drum machine in 2019 is the Alesis SR18.
+Another middle range item considered as the best drum machine – is the Alesis SR18.
 This programmable drum machine has over 500 percussion and drum sounds, plus 50 bass sounds that can be arranged in different patterns to produce unique tones.
 The Alesis SR18 features a signature Alesis technology called Dynamic articulation which is engineered to manipulate tones easier.
 The machine has velocity sensitive pads and a backlit LCD that displays a user-friendly interface.

 Buy from Amazon.com for ($259)